bluescarni/heyoka/doc/tut_cfunc.rst

    :language: c++
    :lines: 31-33

+We stored the values :math:`1` and :math:`2` in the input buffer, which means that the function will be evaluated for :math:`x=1` and :math:`y=2`.

-We can now proceed to invoke the call operator of :cpp:class:`~heyoka::cfunc`, which will write the result of the evaluation into ``out``:
+We can now proceed to invoke the call operator of :cpp:class:`cfunc`, which will write the result of the evaluation into ``out``:

 .. literalinclude:: ../tutorial/compiled_functions.cpp